Wednesday December 3 2025

 • You want maximum stability and the most reliable compatibility with all programs

-• You use professional software that is optimized specifically for Intel
+• You use professional software that is specifically optimized for Intel processors

-• You don't want to buy a separate graphics card right away and the integrated one is sufficient for your needs
+• You don't plan to buy a separate graphics card right away and the integrated one is sufficient for basic needs.

 Choose AMD if: